PragmaticSwift/PragmaticSwift/2017-04-app-security-in-swift.html.markdown

 # TL;DR

-- Security is a system, not a set of methods.
+- Security is not a set of methods, it's a system.
 It's better to think about threats and trust as early as you can.
 - Avoid plaintext at all cost.
 Encrypt your communication.
 Encrypt your local data as required.
-- If you don't store the password, it can't be leaked ;)
+- If you don't store the password, it can't be leaked. ;)
-- But if you need to store password, do it right!
+- But if you need to store passwords, do it right!
 - It's not paranoia if it's true.

 ----